 Apple’s highly anticipated SharePlay feature arrives on iPhones, iPads and Macs next week, after Apple held it out of the iOS 15 and iPadOS 15 releases that debuted last month.
 On Monday, macOS 12 Monterey arrives, and at the same time, Apple will roll out the 15.1 updates for its iPhone and iPad software, which restore SharePlay to the FaceTime app.

 SharePlay lets users watch videos, listen to music and share their screens in synced up fashion over FaceTime.
 Apple had previewed the feature back in June at its Worldwide Developers Conference, but ended up removing SharePlay from beta versions in order to fine-tune the feature before launch.
+And Disney Plus added SharePlay quickly after its launch.

 - iOS 15 review: What we think of this year's iPhone update